-We have a strong Pastoral Care program where students are placed in small groups to ensure they are well-known and cared for, and to allow for mentoring and peer support.
+We have a strong Wellbeing program where students are placed in small groups to ensure they are well-known and cared for, and to allow for mentoring and peer support.
 The School Chaplain and School Counsellors are available to assist students when extra professional support is needed.

 PCS participates in the National Schools Chaplaincy and Student Welfare Program.
 We have engaged the services of Pastor Matt Rau who is our School Chaplain.
 Pastor Matt attends the school two days per week and teaches some Biblical Studies lessons, but also connects with our students and staff in many other ways.
 These include lunch breaks, going along on Camps and Excursions, Sporting Events and Leadership Development Days.

 At Penrith Christian School we aim to cater for students with a wide range of abilities.
 The teaching and learning environment is a place where students are able to achieve their best and are empowered to fulfill their potential.
 We have well-established Educational Support, and Extension and Enrichment programs to ensure all students can experience success in their areas of strength and have the opportunity to develop any areas of need.

 Students are generally organised into ability groups for Literacy and Numeracy with the additional support of teacher’s aides in some sessions.
 Students with high level support needs have individual learning programs developed in consultation with teachers, learning support personnel and families.
 These plans are implemented by classroom teachers in an effort to ensure that all students, regardless of their level of need, are catered for appropriately across all subject areas.

 If you have specific questions relating to Education Support or Extension and Enrichment Programs, please contact Mrs Jenny Mahoney (Spiritual Development and Curriculum Coordinator) at: email@example.com